You’ve got USDT or USDC sitting on an exchange, but is it safe? Is that the smartest way to store your stablecoins?

 3. Store 45–55% of Your Stablecoins in Hardware Wallets

 We’ve already seen how brutal this can be.
 When UST collapsed, it didn’t go from $1 to $0.90.
 It went from $1 to dust.
-Holders didn’t lose 5% or 10%.
-They lost everything.
+Don’t repeat that mistake.

-Every stablecoin has its own weak point.
 Fiat-backed stablecoins depend on banks and regulators.
 Algorithmic or crypto-backed coins depend on smart contracts and strong market conditions.
 Commodity-backed coins depend on custodians and audits.
-No stablecoin is perfect, which is exactly why you shouldn’t rely on just one.
+You shouldn’t rely on only one.

 A safer strategy is to split your holdings across at least three stablecoins.
 Keep 40–50% in a primary stablecoin, 30–40% in a secondary, and the rest in a third.
 This way, no single failure can wipe you out.